Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/knownissues.md

 * Name or path changes are ignored when converting a Model instance

-* Exporting animation only for animated lights and cameras is not currently supported
+* Exporting animation only for animated lights and cameras from Autodesk® Maya® and Maya LT™ is not currently supported